xubingyue/avocadodb/Documentation/Books/HTTP/AqlUserFunctions/README.md

 ### AQL User Functions Management

-This is an introduction to ArangoDB's HTTP interface for managing AQL user functions.
-AQL user functions are a means to extend the functionality of ArangoDB's query language (AQL) with user-defined JavaScript code.
+This is an introduction to AvocadoDB's HTTP interface for managing AQL user functions.
+AQL user functions are a means to extend the functionality of AvocadoDB's query language (AQL) with user-defined JavaScript code.

 For an overview of how AQL user functions and their implications, please refer to the [Extending AQL](../../AQL/Extending/index.html) chapter.